 There are two terraces, the biggest running from the main house to the tower.
 This is the perfect place to read and survey the day.
 Patrick keeps it full of potted plants and flowers.
-It’s the perfect place for evening dinner or early drinks with views down the valley one side and the river on the other.
+A glorious spot for evening dinner or early drinks with views down the valley one side and the river on the other.

 The second terrace is through the French doors of the kitchen and covered with a vine to give protection from the sun on particularly hot days.
 The best place to have breakfast or dinner.